Bunker-x/DTelegram/README.md

 ### Compile and Install the Package:

-1. Open the `DTelegram.dproj` file located in the "Package" folder of the library source code.
+1. Open the `DTelegram.dproj` file located in the "Package" folder of the component source code.
 2. Compile and install the package `DTelegram.bpl`.
 This step may involve right-clicking on the project file and selecting "Compile" and then "Install."

 ## Available Functions